Florida State Road 426

 State Road 426 (SR 426) is a major road in Orange and Seminole counties, entirely north of Orlando.
 Its length is closely similar to SR 438.
 East of here, the road continues as County Road 426 (CR 426) as a direct route to Mims and Scottsmoor, the census-designated places of Brevard County, terminating at SR 46.

 SR 426 is signed east–west, but takes a diagonal path through the Orlando-Kissimmee, Florida, Metropolitan Statistical Area and rural Seminole County, by the Econlockhatchee River.

+This also marks the start of the Cady Way Trail and the end of the Cross Seminole Trail.